alokyadav2020/Cement_Strength_Prediction/README.md

-# 📄✏ Cement Strenght Prediction Project
+# 📄✏ Cement Strength Prediction Project

 Concrete is one of the most widely used construction materials, with its compressive strength being a crucial factor in determining the durability and performance of structures.
 Predicting the compressive strength of concrete accurately is essential for ensuring the safety and longevity of buildings and infrastructure.